aimeesands/AAD116/Journal.md

 The designer that stood out for me was British designer Johnathan Ive as i knew a little bit about him such as he worked very closely with Steve Jobs at apple and actually came up with design of the first iMac Computer.
 Whenever I went to research more about him myself I soon came to realise that he has a very unique way of designing products and graphics that you can tell that it was him that designed them as they are so simple and easy to take in and also very pleasing to the eye.
 I found this page online ( http://jonyiveredesignsthings.tumblr.com/ )that showed examples of where Jonathan has taken something that has already been created then made it look completely different by putting his own design and branding on them which I find very insteresting.
 I also watched a movie recently called Steve Jobs: Billion Dollar Hippy ( http://www.imdb.com/title/tt2132457/ )which went through the process of his life and Jonathan Ive was also featured in it because of his innovative exciting design of the translucent iMac that had never happened before with a desktop computer, even though people probably thought it was strange it was interesting that you could by a computer that was a different colour than grey which gave it a sense of personality that poeple love.

+Also if Jonathan Ive never had the influence or the knowledge of Dieter Rams' work then he would not of been able to create any of the apple products in the same way that he has today because of Dieters simplistic designs such as the Braun radio.

 I learnt from this lecture that by researching artists and designers from the past and looking at what they have created and designed I can broaden my design skills and use their work as inspiration to create my own work and become my own brand as these people have also done.

 ####Friday Seminar